luisbocanegra/kwin-panel-auto-hide/README.md

 5. The reason for using `windowsbelow` is because:
    * Tiled windows using shortcuts automatically enter the panel, making it dodge as intended
    * Dodge movement seems smoother
-   * Switching from `autohide` to `windowscover` doesnt bring the panele back without hovering it first
+   * Switching from `autohide` to `windowscover` doesnt bring the panel back without hovering it first

 ## Contributing